ashkl/HWA-CarModTracker/README.md

     These files can be edited in an IDE such as Microsoft Visual Studio or even notepad.

+The project is now ready for development and testing!

 ## Running the tests

 The tests have been created so that it will not use the database that is used for production.
 Instead it uses a H2 database.
 This is a database that is created in memory, therefore it will not affect the production database.
 The settings for this database is located in **application-test.properties**.
 Just like in the production properties, the server port can be changed if you would like to.
 You can also interact with the H2 database by going to **localhost:8080/h2-console**.